bsojapan/bsojapan.github.io/static/01_univers/startrek.md

 ---
+## Planets and Goverments

 The Star Trek universe features a vast array of major homeworlds, colonies, and independent planets, each governed by its own unique political system.The primary planets in Star Trek and their respective governments or ruling bodies include:

-🏛️ Founding Federation Worlds
+### 🏛️ Founding Federation Worlds
 These planets are the core members of the United Federation of Planets (a representative interstellar democracy).
 They have local governing bodies but answer to the Federation Council.

-Earth (Capital of the Federation)Government: United Earth Government (a global parliamentary democracy).
+#### Earth (Capital of the Federation)Government: United Earth Government (a global parliamentary democracy).

-Vulcan Government: Vulcan High Command (historically an authoritarian military junta, later reformed into an advisory democratic council).
+#### Vulcan Government: Vulcan High Command (historically an authoritarian military junta, later reformed into an advisory democratic council).

-Andoria (or Andoria's moon)Government: Andorian Empire (a constitutional monarchy with a parliament and an Emperor).
+#### Andoria (or Andoria's moon)Government: Andorian Empire (a constitutional monarchy with a parliament and an Emperor).

-Tellar PrimeGovernment: Tellarite Republic (an oligarchical democracy heavily structured around debate and trade consortiums).
+#### Tellar PrimeGovernment: Tellarite Republic (an oligarchical democracy heavily structured around debate and trade consortiums).

-BetazedGovernment: Betazoid Ruling Council (a matriarchal, hereditary aristocracy led by noble Houses).
+#### BetazedGovernment: Betazoid Ruling Council (a matriarchal, hereditary aristocracy led by noble Houses).

-⚔️ Major Galactic PowersThese independent worlds serve as the capital seats of the galaxy's alpha quadrant empires.
+### ⚔️ Major Galactic PowersThese independent worlds serve as the capital seats of the galaxy's alpha quadrant empires.

-Qo'noS (Kronos)Government: Klingon Empire.
+#### Qo'noS (Kronos)Government: Klingon Empire.
 It operates as a feudal military empire ruled by the Klingon High Council and led by a Chancellor or Emperor.

-Romulus (and later the Romulan Free State)Government: Romulan Star Empire.
+#### Romulus (and later the Romulan Free State)Government: Romulan Star Empire.
 It is a totalitarian police state governed by the Romulan Senate and a Praetor, heavily policed by the Tal Shiar secret service.

-Cardassia PrimeGovernment: Cardassian Union.
+#### Cardassia PrimeGovernment: Cardassian Union.
 Its structure fluctuates between a military dictatorship ruled by the Central Command / Obsidian Order, and a civilian oligarchy called the Detapa Council.

-FerenginarGovernment: Ferengi Alliance.
+#### FerenginarGovernment: Ferengi Alliance.
 It is an ultra-capitalist corporate plutocracy ruled by the Grand Nagus and regulated by the Ferengi Commerce Authority (FCA).

-🌌 Independent & Regional Worlds
+### 🌌 Independent & Regional Worlds

-BajorGovernment: Bajoran Provisional Government.
+#### BajorGovernment: Bajoran Provisional Government.
 A constitutional democracy overseen by a civilian Chamber of Ministers alongside a parallel, highly influential religious hierarchy led by the Kai (Pope-like figure).

-TholiaGovernment: Tholian Assembly.
+#### TholiaGovernment: Tholian Assembly.
 A highly reclusive, xenophobic caste-based bureaucracy.

-Gorn HomeworldGovernment: Gorn Hegemony.
+#### Gorn HomeworldGovernment: Gorn Hegemony.
 A tribal, absolute monarchy built on strict predatory dominance hierarchies.

-BreenGovernment: Breen Confederacy.
+#### BreenGovernment: Breen Confederacy.
 A opaque, highly decentralized multi-species alliance managed by unknown political syndicates.

-Idran / Founder's Homeworld (Gamma Quadrant)Government: The Dominion.
+#### Idran / Founder's Homeworld (Gamma Quadrant)Government: The Dominion.
 An absolute, totalitarian absolute monarchy/theocracy where the Changelings are worshipped as gods, enforcing order through genetically engineered servant races.